Wildlife Protection Act 1972

 Comparison with the Animal Protection Act

-The Wildlife Protection Act of 1972 and the Animal Protection Act both conserve animals but with different goals.
+The Wildlife Protection Act 1972 and the Animal Protection Act both conserve animals but with different goals.
 The 1972 Wildlife Protection Act prioritizes wild species conservation in their natural habitats.
 It regulates the hunting, poaching, and trade of wild animals and their parts and establishes protected areas like national parks and wildlife sanctuaries.
 The act classifies species by conservation needs, with endangered species receiving strict protection.

 The Animal Protection Act, however, gives domesticated and kept animals priority.
 Its major objective is to prevent cruelty, neglect, and mistreatment of farm animals, pets, and research and entertainment animals.
 The act ensures their care, housing, and treatment are humane and do not cause unnecessary suffering.